 This past year has been a tough year for my rheumatoid arthritis.
-I started feeling worse early in the year, but kept rationalizing that “it was the weather,” “too much stress,” “not enough sleep,” or a myriad of other reasons.
+I started feeling worse early in the year, but kept rationalizing that “it was the weather,” “too much stress,” “sleep,” or a myriad of other reasons.

 It really hasn’t been the stiffness and the pain that has been the worst.
 (Don’t get me wrong, those things are terrible.)
 It has been the exhaustion.
 I have had even more trouble than usual with getting up in the morning, keeping my energy going throughout the day, and maintaining a relatively normal schedule.
 Increasingly, I have been spending more of my weekend hours in bed or resting than I usually do.